National Node -

 We are happy to report that ECOP AUS/NZ was present at AMSA 2025 in Melbourne!
 We organised a pre-conference workshop on ‘Demystifying Academic Publishing’ in partnership with CSIRO Publishing and AMSA, as well as a networking lunch during the conference for members and attendees interested in hearing more about our National Node.
 A huge thank you to everyone who attended!
 Special thanks to Pat Hannah from CSIRO Publishing for sharing his wisdom with us!
 If you missed the workshop, we will work with Pat to organise an online repeat!
 Stay tuned for future events.
 Together, we’re making waves in ocean science.

-ECOP AUS/NZ Coordination Unit
+ECOP Australia/New Zealand Coordination Unit

 Rita M Franco-Santos